holdenweb/textual-forms/README.md

 ### Testing

-A Makefile exists with various targets to assist developers.
+A Makefile exists with a few targets to assist developers.
 `make test` runs pytest, reporting each test on its own line.
 `make coverage` runs pytest and reports on current test suite coverage.